raiyaan-abdullah/Learn-to-Deny/README.md

 Official code and dataset for **Learning to Deny: Action Denial in Multimodal Large Language Models**.

-Our work has been accepted to ECCV 2026 as a Spotlight paper. 🎉

 **Authors:** Raiyaan Abdullah, Shehreen Azad, and Yogesh Singh Rawat

+🎉 June 18, 2026: Our work has been accepted to ECCV 2026 as a Spotlight paper.

 ## Overview